The David and Ruth Hopper and Ramesh and Pilar Bhatia Canada Fund

-“We wanted to honour our decades-long and much cherished friendship with David and Ruth Hopper [IDRC’s first President and his wife] while accomplishing what we often discussed following our retirements: giving back.
-We wanted to show our gratitude to Canada and the Centre for opportunities afforded to us, while also providing benefits to young and deserving researchers in our homelands, the Philippines and India — countries also dear to the Hoppers.”
+We wanted to honour our decades-long and much cherished friendship with David and Ruth Hopper [IDRC’s first President and his wife] while accomplishing what we often discussed following our retirements: giving back.
+We wanted to show our gratitude to Canada and the Centre for opportunities afforded to us, while also providing benefits to young and deserving researchers in our homelands, the Philippines and India — countries also dear to the Hoppers.

-Ramesh and Pilar Bhatia
+—Ramesh and Pilar Bhatia

 Thanks to a bequest from Ramesh and Pilar Bhatia, the David and Ruth Hopper and Ramesh and Pilar Bhatia Canada Fund was established in 2017.
 The fund is co-supported by IDRC and the IDRC Alumni Association; it is managed by IDRC.
 Its purpose is to fund young researchers in the early stages of their careers, particularly women, through fellowships, scholarships, or internships.

-The fund will support the following:
+The fund supports the following:

-- Beginning in 2017, and annually thereafter, IDRC will support an institution in the Philippines to manage a David and Ruth Hopper and Ramesh and Pilar Bhatia Research Canada Fellowship for a deserving scholar in the Philippines.
-Details to follow.
+Beginning in 2018, and annually thereafter, IDRC supports the Institute of Philippine Culture at Ateneo de Manila University in the Philippines to manage a David and Ruth Hopper and Ramesh and Pilar Bhatia Research Fellowship for a deserving scholar(s) in the Philippines.